When Did You Get Hot?

 "When Did You Get Hot?" is a song by American singer Sabrina Carpenter from her seventh studio album Man's Best Friend (2025).
 She wrote it with Amy Allen, Jack Antonoff, and John Ryan and produced it with Antonoff and Ryan.
-The song was serviced to radio in New Zealand on October 3, 2025, as the album's third single.
+The song was serviced to radio on January 13, 2026, as the third single from the album.

 Background

-In an interview with Zane Lowe on Apple Music 1, Sabrina Carpenter said:
+In an interview with Zane Lowe on Apple Music 1, Carpenter said:

 "When Did You Get Hot?" was a good example of a song that wouldn't have been on the record if we didn't take the time to sit down and, like, actually try things, and actually try different versions of that song.
 That we could borrow little elements from "House Tour" and little elements from "Tears" that could make that song feel like it belongs with everything else.

 Composition

-The song incorporates R&B and funk elements, and has been compared to the style of Ariana Grande by music critics.
-Sabrina Carpenter uses sexual innuendos via double entendres in the lyrics, as she describes events following her recovery from a breakup.
+The song incorporates funky R&B and has been compared to the style of Ariana Grande by music critics.
+Carpenter uses sexual innuendos via double entendres in the lyrics, as she describes events following her recovery from a breakup.
 In the story, she meets an old acquaintance named Devin and finds him even more gorgeous than he was in the past.
 Carpenter becomes interested in starting a sexual relationship with him and imagines him lifting her car with one hand like a superhero.
 She also provides backing vocals through "breathy 'uh-huhs'", which highlight her lust.